 - Proof from a doctor of any prescriptions

 - Look at the State Department Office of Overseas Citizens for futher information https://travel.state.gov/content/passports/en/emergencies.html

 - If your student has a pre-existing medical condition the requires medication, he or she should carry a letter from the doctor who prescribed the medication that describes the medical condition and the generic names of the medication

-- Numbers for the Study Abroad Office at your students' home institution, the University of South Carolina Study Abroad Office, and the American Center for Archaeology in Mycenae (ACAM)
+- Numbers for the Study Abroad Office at your students' home institution and the American Center for Archaeology in Mycenae (ACAM)

 - A list of doctors who treat your student at home, with their phone numbers

 - The number of the Citizen Assitance Office at your nearest Greek Consulate

 - A duplicate passport kit with 2 passport photos, an official COPY of their birth certificate, and photocopies of the current photo, signature, and VISA pages of their passport

 Safety and Security

 - Know that students will be kept informed of all local issues